—

 Mr. Durkee (a Lake George alum) had visions of greatness for the Lake George music program and was (I believe) promptly run out of town by the school.
 He landed in Florida where he had numerous state champions in all categories of music and also ran an incredibly successful arts and theatre program.
 In 2010 he returned to the area and took over the Lake George Community Band.

 I graduated in 1978 – majoring in mathematics and business as I said – the recipient of the John Phillips Sousa award and named to the 1978 edition of Who’s Who In American Music – many thanks to Mr. Durkee, Mr. Bevins, Mr. Siano and of course my parents.
 Mr. Durkee asked me to stay on at LGHS as a drum line instructor for his marching band until he was replaced 1980.
 His successor asked me not to work with the kids anymore – he ‘didn’t want them learning from two different sources’.
-From that point on the school band took a nose dive and has been an annual ‘no show’ for the town’s Memorial Day Parade ever since…
+From that point on the school band took a nose dive and has been an annual ‘no show’ for even the town’s Memorial Day Parade ever since…

 I went on to write and/or teach several area Junior and Senior drum & bugle corps as well as high school drum lines at Gloversville (who went on to win a state championship), Schalmont, Ballston Spa, Warrensburg, Salem, Broadalbin, Cambridge, Greenwich, Whitehall and Amsterdam just to name a few.
 And Mr. Durkee and I would repeat our roles as conductor and percussionist over 30 years later but you’ll have to keep reading to find out more…